awsdocs/amazon-sagemaker-developer-guide/doc_source/model-parallel-intro.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/distributed/model-parallel/smdmp-pipeline-parallel-only.png)

-To dive deep into pipeline parallalism, see [Core Features of the SageMaker Model Parallel Library](model-parallel-core-features.md)\.
+To dive deep into pipeline parallalism, see [Core Features of the SageMaker Model Parallelism Library](model-parallel-core-features.md)\.

 To get started with running your model using pipeline parallelism, see [Run a SageMaker Distributed Training Job with the SageMaker Model Parallel Library](https://docs.aws.amazon.com/sagemaker/latest/dg/model-parallel-use-api.html)\.